 In 1946 young Edita with her mother and stepfather, returned to Poland.
 There she studied at the Walbrzych State College of Pedagogy, graduating with honors in 1955, majoring in Russian language.
 That same year she was sent on a scholarship to continue her studies at the Leningrad State University.
 There she studied Psychology and languages, and also was active in student concerts as a singer.

-She was invited by Russian composer Aleksandr Bronevitsky to perform with his band, Druzhba (Friendship), in the popular TV show New Year’s Eve on December 31, 1955.
+By the way, she was invited by Russian composer Aleksandr Bronevitsky to perform with his band Druzhba (Friendship) in the popular TV show New Year’s Eve on December 31, 1955.

 In 1968, at the IX World Festival of Youth and Students in Sofia Edita won three gold medals with the song Big Sky.

-In 1972 Piekha with ensemble Druzhba were part of cultural programs at the XX Summer Olympics in Munich, Germany.
-In 1976, Edita formed her own band and continued successful touring and recording career in the Soviet Union.
+Later, in 1972 Piekha and ensemble Druzhba were a part of cultural programs at the XX Summer Olympics in Munich, Germany.
+Four years later, in 1976, Edita formed her own band and continued successful touring and recording career in the Soviet Union.

-Piekha was the first Soviet singer who was really able to dance while singing on stage, she introduced such dances as twist, shake and rock ‘n’ roll to culturally deprived audiences in the Soviet Union.
+Piekha was the first Soviet singer who was really able to dance while singing on stage.
+You know, she introduced such dances as twist, shake and rock ‘n’ roll to culturally deprived audiences in the Soviet Union.
 Several of her international tours were managed by the legendary impresario Bruno Coquatrix, who invited Piekha to perform at Olimpia Hall in Paris.

 Many of her songs were released in France, Cuba, East Germany, Poland and other countries.
 She has toured in more than 40 countries.